As a Christian Why See a Therapist?

 If you’re not a Christian, I won’t push my faith on you.
 I have a strong sense of right and wrong and it would be wrong to insist that you believe what I believe.
 Jesus didn’t do that, He respected and accepted people.
 I will want to know what your values are and if you are acting according to the values you hold.
 If you aren’t, then we’ll work to align your behaviors to your values.

-For instance, if you realize that you’re critical rather than kind and want to be kind, then together we will set a course for you to diminish your critical spirit and grow your ability to be kind.
+For instance, if you realize that you’re critical rather than kind and want to be kind, then together we will set a course for you to diminish your critical attitude and grow your ability to be kind.
 We will explore why being critical seems to be your default, whether there is some benefit to being critical and the specific thought patterns that need to be broken so that kindness will become easier for you.

 I’ve already spoken to my pastor about this: why do I need to talk to a therapist?

 We were made to live in community and our relationships with others can be bruising, even brutal.
 Sometimes we’re just stuck because what we’ve been doing isn’t getting the kind of responses we were hoping for.
 Maybe you’re anxious and you know that’s not good.
 Or, maybe you’re irritable and no matter how often you’ve prayed; stuff still ticks you off.
 Knowing the kind of person you should be is very different than actually working that out in day-to-day life.
-The bible tells us what the goal is, what our attitude and behavior should look like, but leaves the growing up to each of us, which is where I come in.
+The Bible tells us what the goal is, what our attitude and behavior should look like, but leaves the growing up to each of us, which is where I come in.
 I can help bridge that gap as a professional trained to look for the negative beliefs that are holding you back, and help you get to where you want to be.

 How can therapy help me have a better relationship with Christ?

 I have seen people grow in their relationship to Christ as their relationship to people has improved.
 It is easy to see how we develop and mature physically, nothing really stops that, and we know when someone has physical issues.
 We don’t have to grow emotionally to be physically mature.
 We can be smart and still not be emotionally mature.
 However, our spiritual maturity is deeply related to our emotional maturity: as we become more emotionally mature, we become more spiritually mature.
+Relationships are at the heart of who we are, relationships with ourselves, God and others.

 You can grow emotionally and spiritually